BenEdV/Dotfiles/README.md

 # Ben's Dotfiles
-These are config files for various editors and programs
+These are my config files for various editors and programs.

 ## Installation
 ```